temporalio/edu-ai-workshop-foundations/README.md

 ### Part 3: Human Integration
 - Temporal Signals for real-time communication
 - Workflow pause/resume patterns
-- Building approval workflows
-- Production deployment considerations
+- Sending Queries to your Workflows

 ### Part 4: Agentic Loop
 - Introduction to Agentic loop
-- Introduction to Dynamic Activities
-- Understanding dynamic tools
 - Determining when the goal is complete

 ## Contributing